-Datapages makes digitized documents available in multiple electronic formats through our main services: the Archives, Search and Discovery, and GIS-UDRIL.
-Downloadable products, CDs, and DVDs also are available through the AAPG Bookstore.
+Datapages makes digitized documents available in multiple electronic formats through our main services: the Archives, Search and Discovery, and the GIS Map Publishing Program.
+Downloadable products, CDs and DVDs are also available through the AAPG Store.

 The AAPG/Datapages Combined Publications Database, known as the “Archives,” started in 1996 to provide users with easy access to thousands of documents.
 Since then the database has grown tremendously!
 Now offering papers in 41 collections from 37 geological publishers, the Archives allows users to search-and-retrieve whatever they need, all through one easy-to-use interface!